Learnability Window in Gated Recurrent Neural Networks: Learnability under heavy-tailed fluctuations

-which governs the finite-sample detectability of lagged dependencies under $\alpha$-stable gradient noise when statistics are averaged over independent sequences.
-Equivalently, the noise floor of the empirical matched statistic decays as $N^{-1/\kappa_\alpha}=N^{-(1-1/\alpha)}$.

-Starting from the finite-sample condition in Eq.~\eqref{eq:N_fano_bound}, we can invert the relation to express the minimal effective learning rate mass required for reliable detection at a given sample size~$N$.
-Rearranging terms\footnote{To obtain Eq.~\eqref{eq:epsilon_th_levy} from Eq.~\eqref{eq:N_fano_bound}, one takes the $\kappa_\alpha$th root of the bound, isolates the factor $1/f(\ell)$, and inverts the (positive) inequality.
-This yields the minimal effective learning rate mass required for detectability at lag~$\ell$.} yields the per-lag detectability threshold
+Starting from the Bayes-error detectability condition in Eq.~\eqref{eq:bayes_detectability_condition}, together with the normalized separation defined in Eq.~\eqref{eq:normalized_separation}, we solve for the minimal envelope mass required for reliable detection at sample size~$N$.
+This yields the per-lag detectability threshold